Hello! I'm Bobbu Abadeer Senior Design Wizard

 The remains of one of our workshops exploring the application processing decision-making journey.

-Phase 2 - Designing something better
+Designing something better

 The core design team consisted of user researchers, UX &UI designers, service designers, developers and BAs.
 We also ran regular co-design workshops to include senior stakeholders, SMEs and an employee focus group, to ensure everyone understood and agreed to the end result.